maoberlehner/markus-oberlehner-net/content/blog/building-a-date-input-component-with-vue.md

 ## The markup

-We begin with defining the basic markup for our date input element.
+We begin with defining the necessary markup for our date input element.
 There are two ways of how to achieve the goal we have in mind.
 One possibility would be to use a single `<input>` element and use some JavaScript magic to limit the input capabilities so that it looks like a date.
-The second option, which is the one we will use in this article, is to use separate `<input>` elements for every portion of the date (day, month and year).
+The second option, which is the one we use in this article, is to use separate `<input>` elements for every portion of the date (day, month, and year).

 ```html
 <template>